Vein Treatment Options

 Omaha’s Vein Treatment Choice

-Totally Vein provides expert vein treatment under the leadership of vascular specialist Dr. Stephen Torpy, a board-certified surgeon who has been providing Omaha vein treatment services for over 60 years.
-Dr. Torpy is committed to offering his patients a wide range of advanced, minimally-invasive alternatives to vein surgery, with innovative treatments like Venefit™ Targeted Endovenous Therapy, VenaSeal™ Closure System and Veinwave™.
+Totally Vein provides expert vein treatment under the leadership of vein specialist Dr. Robert Zadalis, a board certified surgeon and Diplomate of the American Board of Venous and Lymphatic Medicine.
+Totally Vein is committed to offering their patients a wide range of advanced, minimally-invasive alternatives to vein surgery, with innovative treatments like Venefit™ Targeted Endovenous Therapy, VenaSeal™ Closure System and Veinwave™.

 Totally Vein offers a number of solutions for spider veins and varicose veins, including duplex ultrasound, Venefit™, VenaSeal™, ambulatory phlebectomy, sclerotherapy, ultrasound-guided sclerotherapy, and Veinwave™.
 Many of our vein treatments require little or no anesthesia, and can be performed in less than an hour.
 They offer excellent results and quick recovery times.